 In October 2008, the U.S. Treasury announced that it had established the Troubled Asset Relief Program ("TARP") Capital Purchase Program.
 Eligible institutions were granted until November 14, 2008 to apply to participate in the TARP.
 After considering the implications and impacts of a TARP investment, including the potential improvement to Provident's capital position and liquidity in the amount of any cash proceeds from the TARP investment, Provident's Board of Directors approved Provident's application to participate in the TARP.
 Provident reported on November 14, 2008 that, pursuant to the TARP, it had sold shares of a newly created class of Fixed Rate Cumulative Perpetual Preferred Stock, Series B and a warrant to purchase shares of Provident's common stock to the U.S. Treasury for an aggregate purchase price of \$151.5 million in cash, increasing its capital by a like amount.
-As a result of the TARP investment, Provident's tangible capital ratio, which was 4.63% prior to the investment, improved to 7.09% on a pro forma basis, its Tier One risk-based capital ratio, which was 10.31% prior to the investment, improved to 13.25% on a pro forma basis, and its total risk-based capital ratio, which as 12.46% prior to the investment, improved to 15.41% on a pro forma basis.
+As a result of the TARP investment, Provident's regulatory capital ratios improved.
+In particular, Provident's tangible capital ratio, which was 4.63% prior to the investment, improved to 7.09% on a pro forma basis, its Tier One risk-based capital ratio, which was 10.31% prior to the investment, improved to 15.41% on a pro forma basis.

 In mid-November 2008, a leading ratings agency reviewed and downgraded a broad range of collateralized debt obligations, or CDOs, including bank pooled trust preferred securities held by Provident in its investment portfolio.
 The securities had a face value of approximately \$138 million in a total portfolio of \$408 million.
 Provident understood that the ratings agency was also in the process of reviewing a range of other CDOs, which range was likely to include the remaining securities in Provident's investment portfolio.
 On November 19, 2008, Provident's management briefed Provident's Board of Directors as to the possible impact of these downgrades, including other-than-temporary-impairment implications.
-Among other things, Provident's Board of Directors as to the potential risk and earnings impacts of downgrades, including other-than-temporary-impairments, of Provident's remaining rust preferred and certain other securities, and the likelihood of any change in "fair value" accounting requirements under SFAS No. 157.
-Provident's Board of Directors developments in the financial industry and uncertainty as to the economy generally.
+Among other things, Provident's management briefed Provident's Board of Directors as to the potentially adverse impact of the downgrades on Provident's compliance with regulatory capital ratio requirements.
+In addition, Provident's Board of Directors and management discussed the potential risk and earnings impacts of downgrades, including other-than-temporary-impairments, of Provident's remaining trust preferred and certain other securities, and the likelihood of any change in "fair value" accounting requirements under SFAS No. 157.
+Provident's Board of Directors discussed the challenges of remaining independent following its write-down and given the adverse developments in the financial industry and uncertainty as to the economy generally.
 In particular, Provident's Board of Directors considered the possible need for additional capital in the future and the potential risk and earnings impact of the downgrades, including the potential impact on the market prices for Provident's common stock in the future.
-After considering these matters and the prevailing economic and market conditions and outlook, Provident's Board of Directors, with advice from Provident's financial advisor with respect to the merger, Sandler O'Neill, authorized and directed management to work with Sandler O'Neill to begin to explore Provident's sortices from financial institutions with respect to a business combination with Provident.
+After considering these matters and the prevailing economic and market conditions and outlook, Provident's Board of Directors, with advice from Provident's financial advisor with respect to the merger, Sandler O'Neill authorized and directed management to work with Sandler O'Neill to begin to explore Provident